island-is/island.is/mocks/README.md

 ## Prerequisites

-Since the mock will be listening on port `8081` the port forwarding for xroad needs to be listening on port `8082` as that is where the mock server will forward requests it does not have mock responses for
+Since the mock will be listening on port `8081`, the port forwarding for xroad needs to be listening on port `8082` as that is where the mock server will forward requests it does not have mock responses for.

 ## How to